Sayeh-1337/BionicHand_Br41n_io_2024/README.md

 ---

-## ESP32 REST API Server for Bionic Hand Control
+## ESP32 REST API Server for Bionic Hand Control using BCI EEG signals

 This project showcases an ESP32 REST API server that allows you to control a bionic hand remotely.
 The server accepts control requests through a POST method with a JSON payload.
 Each element in the payload array represents the state of a finger on the bionic hand.